huntergps/handbook-docs/Fuse/11 - Importing Assets.md

 		</MultiDensityImageSource>
 	</Image>

-This will make your UX code look ugly when you start using these.
+This will make your UX code look not-so-nice when you start using these.
 At the same time, we don't want to rename the classes, because then we lose the link to the `.sketch` file and can no longer get @(sketch-update:live updates).

 To deal with this, make yourself an extra UX file, for example called `AssetAliases.ux`.
-Use a `Panel` or something as the root tag.
+You can for instance use a `Panel` as the root tag.

-In the above example, we might know that this bitmap is actually the background for the entire screen.
-Then we can give it a more reasonable name, like `ActivityBackground`.
+In the above example we know that this bitmap is actually the background for the entire screen.
+We can therefore give it a more reasonable name, like `ActivityBackground`.

 In `AssetAliases.ux` do: